2019 FIFA U-17 World Cup: Draw and schedule

 The match schedule was unveiled on 10 July 2019, the day before the final draw.
 The kick-off times were confirmed on 25 July 2019.

+The final draw was held on 11 July 2019, 15:00 CEST (UTC+2), at the FIFA headquarters in Zürich, Switzerland.
+The draw ceremony was presented by Bruno Sassi and conducted by FIFA Director of Competitions Christian Unger, with the former U-17 World Cup champions Nigerian Celestine Babayaro and the former Brazilian footballer Sonny Anderson, acting as draw assistants.
+The ceremony was also attended by FIFA President Gianni Infantino and Brazilian Football Confederation President Rogério Caboclo.

-The final draw was held on 11 July 2019, 15:00 CEST (UTC+2), at the FIFA headquarters in Zurich, Switzerland.
-The 24 teams were drawn into six groups of four teams.
-Hosts Brazil were automatically seeded into Pot 1 and assigned to position A1, while the remaining teams were seeded into their respective pots based on their results in the last five FIFA U-17 World Cups (more recent tournaments weighted more heavily), with bonus points awarded to confederation champions.
-Teams from Pot 1 were drawn first, followed by Pot 2, Pot 3, and finally Pot 4, with each team (apart from Brazil) also drawn to one of the positions within their group.
-No group could contain more than one team from each confederation.
+The 24 teams were drawn into six groups of four teams with hosts Brazil being automatically seeded into Pot 1 and assigned to the first position of group A. The remaining teams were seeded into their respective pots based on their results in the last five FIFA U-17 World Cups (more recent tournaments weighted more heavily), and with five bonus points added to each of the 6 continental champions from the qualifying tournaments, as follows:

+The draw started with the hosts Brazil being "drawn" to A1.
+Teams from Pot 1 were drawn first, followed by Pot 2, Pot 3, and finally Pot 4, with each team also drawn to one of the positions within their group.
+Teams from the same confederation could not be drawn within the same group.

+The draw resulted in the following groups: